Talking Bach with Emma Black

 You've got this amazing second movement with the intertwining, the dissonances and the resolutions.
 You've got the fiery, amazingly virtuosic final movement, and the first movement is a really beautiful interplay between the violin and the oboe.
 I am really looking forward to starting rehearsals and performing; and even more excited to see you all there.

-Emma Black will be joining Shunske Sato and the Australian Brandenburg Orchestra in our upcoming concert series, The Bachs from 13 - 31 July.
+Emma Black will be joining Shunske Sato and the Australian Brandenburg Orchestra in our concert series, The Bachs from 13 - 31 July.
 The program features well known repertoire from members of the Bach family dynasty as well as lesser-known works that will surprise and delight our audiences.